 by Tim Gilmore, 7/28/2012

 1890s, Charles Cummings builds a wooden bowling alley right at the property line with the Armstrongs.
-He doesn’t like the Armstongs.
-He builds the bowling alley at the property line to make sure the Armstrongs can hear the striking of the pins and the drunken card games late into the night.
-Then Cummings builds a spite fence high enough and long enough to block the Armstrongs’ view of the St. Johns River.
-The long and narrow wooden bowling alley ends in an octagonal room, with a tall and pointed octagonal roof, something like a witch’s hat.
-In the 1950s, the bowling alley becomes a “Children’s Home,” and the witch’s-hat room becomes the chapel.
+He doesn’t like L.H.
+Armstrong, New Yorker, councilman from Newark, fights with him almost as much as he does with his wife.
+He situates the bowling alley to make sure Armstrong can hear the striking of the pins and the drunken card games late at night, then adds a spite fence high enough and long enough to block the Armstrongs’ view of the St. Johns River.

 The bowling alley ends in an octagonal room, with a tall and pointed roof looking something like a witch’s hat.
 1940s, Episcopal Children’s Home uses the witch’s hat room for a chapel.
 When the Children’s Home closes in ’53, the diocese lops off two thirds of the bowling alley and moves it back from the river.
 Now the strange truncated building sits marooned alongside a baseball diamond, marinating in its memories of lost drunken hilarity.